The femur, knee and lower leg

 The anterior and posterior cruciate ligaments extend diagonally from the femur to the tibia and overlap forming a cross, giving the origin of the name from latin, crux.
 These ligaments limit the flexion/extension movements of the knee with the anterior cruciate also controlling the inward rotation.

 The lateral patellar retinaculum keeps the patella in line during flexion and extension of the knee.

 The oblique popliteal ligament begins behind the tibial medial condyle and attaches to the posterior side of the joint capsule.
 It can rotate femur on the tibia to unlock the knee joint and allow flexion.

-Muscles of the thigh and knee
+Muscles of the upper leg

 These muscles are:

-rectus femoris originates at the pelvis
+The rectus femoris originating at the pelvis

 Muscles of the anterior lower leg

 The anterior part of the lower leg (shin) comprises the following muscles:

 These muscles dorsiflex (extend) the foot and toes upward.
 The controls turning the foot inward.